 It is also vital to wrap your fudge.
 Wax paper is best for this, but aluminum foil will also do nicely.
 I wouldn’t recommend using plastic foil, as it tends to sweat.
 Airtight containers are a good solution as well.

 How Long Does Fudge Last in the Fridge?

 Although it isn’t the worst thing you will ever do, storing your fudge in the fridge isn’t the wisest decision.
 The fudge is such that you can safely store it at room temperature, eliminating the need to refrigerate it.

 Also, your fudge isn’t supposed to be hard and crumbly, so there’s no need to harden it further after it has obtained the needed consistency during the refrigeration in the making process.

-However, you like it better when chilled; you can refrigerate it, but be very careful.
+However, whether does fudge need to be refrigerated is up to you.
+You can refrigerate it, but be very careful.
 You need to put a few layers of wax paper between each piece of fudge so that they won’t solidify together.
 Also, it is best to refrigerate only the amount of fudge you are about to eat and not the entire batch.